python-trio/flake8-async/docs/usage.rst

 of ``from contextlib import suppress`` is supported.
 Decorators can be dotted or not, as well as support * as a wildcard.

+If you want to be extremely pessimistic, you can specify ``*`` as the context manager.
+We may add a whitelist option in the future to support this use-case better.

 Example
 ^^^^^^^